 Yes, we’re still lumping plays together under the reigning English monarch, don’t get snooty with us.
 And we do do other lists.
 All dates are approximate and often contested, here used primarily to note inception.
 Feel free to imagine them in slightly different orders and write long angry emails.
 Many of these plays were also printed, so they have a hinterland outlasting their original performance/s life.

 We hadn’t planned to cover this period quite so extensively, but it’s probable that by the end of 2020 you will be able to listen to (at least) a read through of every play we have from the reign of Henry VIII.
 You’ll be able to take a day off and take a little trip through the whole corpus in one go.

 This little list is mostly court sponsored drama, entertainment that was commissioned for court entertainment or by wealthy individuals or institutions – sometimes for fun, debate, soft political peacocking, or explicitly as propaganda.

-Youth, anonymous.
-Exploring session in preparation 2019/20.
-We haven’t done anything on this play yet, but we soon will.
-But you are in luck as the Liverpool University Players did a version which can be watched via YouTube.
+There’s also this version!
+Liverpool University Players did a production which can be watched via YouTube.
 Performed at Rufford Old Hall in Lancashire in 2014.
 Directed by Sarah Peverley and Martin Poile.